All You Need to Know About Swedish Health Care

 Long waiting times to get an appointment as usual even if you call or visit the health center.
 However, waiting times might depend on your symptoms and the level of the emergency.
 If a nurse or midwife be convinced that your symptoms sound serious it is more likely to have an appointment earlier.

 5. Home Pharmacy!

-If you suffer from cold or flu I suggest you visit pharmacy first.
+If you suffer from cold or flu I suggest you visit the pharmacy first.
 It is much easier.
 Pharmacies (In Swedish: Apotek) sells basic health productions, vitamins, and prescriptions.
 In Sweden, you had better get used to the idea of “home pharmacy”.

 So what is this home pharmacy?
-Swedish people most likely to focus on preventive health services.
+Swedish people are most likely to focus on preventive health services.
 If you suffer basic fever and pain try to have herbal tea, anti-viral and anti-bacterial tablets for mild infections, drink a lot of water, eat plenty of fruits & vegetables and get rest!

 So my advice is to take care of yourself!
-As an international student handling with new regulations could be both stressful and takes too much time.
+As an international student handling new regulations could be both stressful and takes too much time.
 So, do not forget to nourish both your body and soul! 🙂